Ecommerce category pages are a chance to show your audience just how many products you actually offer.

 They also happen to be SEO powerhouses.

-A performing ecommerce category page design sends shoppers exactly where they want to go—maximizing conversion rates and sales along the way.
+A high performing ecommerce category page design sends shoppers exactly where they want to go—maximizing conversion rates and sales along the way.

 In this guide, you'll learn exactly how to design a category page that is converting.